mstksg/inCode/copy/entries/five-point-haskell-1.md

 But this is Haskell.
 We have a better solution: cleanup-tracking monads!

-This is a classic usage of `ContT`, to let you chain bracket-like
+This is a classic usage of `ContT` to let you chain bracket-like
 continuations:

 ```haskell